 administrative purposes only.

-least three must be individuals with disabilities and appointed
+three must be individuals with disabilities and appointed by the

 (2) A representative of the banking industry;

-be consumers.
-Members shall be appointed by the governor, by and
+consumers.
+Members shall be appointed by the governor, by and with

-with the consent of the Senate, for terms of three years, their
+the advice and consent of the Senate, for terms of three years,

 officers or employees may be appointed to the board unless

-shall demonstrate knowledge in the area of technology-related
+board, the citizen members shall demonstrate knowledge in the area

-assistance as users or providers of the rehabilitative services
+of technology-related assistance as users or providers of the

-to the extent practicable.
-The board shall approve all proposed
+rehabilitative services to the extent practicable.
+The board shall

-period, the board may elect to remove that member after written
+board may elect to remove that member after written notification to

-notification to that member and the secretary of education and
+that member and the secretary of education and the arts.